-The Annual Security and Fire Report has statistical information for three years of offenses occurring at all 3 UTSA campuses.
-Crime stats are provided by the UTSA Police Department and other police agencies.
+The Annual Security and Fire Report has statistical information for three years of offenses occurring at all three UTSA campuses.
+Crime statistics are provided by the UTSA Police Department and other police agencies.
 The report contains certain security policy statements, fire safety policies and procedures and reporting requirements, sexual assault policies which assure basic victims’ rights, the law enforcement authority of UTSA police, and where students should go to report crimes.
-The annual report contains UTSA’s policy regarding sex-related offenses, including sexual assault prevention programs, educational programs to promote awareness of sex offenders, administrative disciplinary procedures and sanctions for offenders as well as counseling and other student services for victims.
+The annual report contains UTSA’s policy regarding sex-related offenses, including sexual assault prevention programs, educational programs to promote awareness of sex offenders, administrative disciplinary procedures and sanctions for offenders, as well as counseling and other student services for victims.
 Included in the report is a statement advising the campus community where to locate information concerning registered sex offender information as provided by a state under 42 U.S.C. § 14071(j).

 The annual report also includes information regarding timely warning and emergency notification information.
-The report contains the university’s policies and procedures regarding immediate emergency response, including procedures regarding how the campus community will be notified of a significant emergency involving an immediate threat and campus evacuation.
+The report contains the University’s policies and procedures regarding immediate emergency response, including procedures regarding how the campus community will be notified of a significant emergency involving an immediate threat and campus evacuation.